Regular Expressions Assistance

 By default, ReSharper only processes regular expressions in the

 pattern parameter, in methods of the Regex class.
-However, strings containing regular expression can be defined in different places: string constants, fields, other methods' arguments, etc. If you want ReSharper to process a string as a regular expression, you have three different options:
+However, strings containing regular expression can be defined in different places: string constants, fields, other methods' arguments, and so on.
+If you want ReSharper to process a string as a regular expression, you have three different options:

 Use a context action: press Alt+Enter while your caret is in the string and choose Mark as .NET regular expression.